i-Swati/Face-Recognition-App/README.md

 ### 👋 Welcome to my Face Recognition App repository!

 This project is all about building a powerful face recognition app using Python and Jupyter Notebook.
+Additionally, I have used Streamlit: an open source framework to create beautiful and performant apps.
 ## 📷 Overview:
 This app utilizes advanced facial recognition algorithms to identify faces in images.